Genivia/ugrep/README.md

   the input line-by-line as other grep tools do.
 This allows matching patterns that include newlines (`\n`), i.e. a match can span multiple lines.
 This is not possible with other grep-like tools.
+- New options `-W` and `-X` to produce hexadecimal matches ("hexdumps") in binary files.
+- New option `-Y` to permit matching empty patterns.
+Grepping with empty-matching patterns is weird and gives different results with GNU grep and BSD grep.
+New option `-Y` to permit empty matches avoids making mistakes giving "random" results.
+For example, `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
+Non-empty pattern matching is the default.
+  Matching empty lines with the pattern `^$` requires option `-Y`.
+- New option `-U` to specify non-Unicode pattern matches, e.g. to search for binary patterns.  **ugrep** matches Unicode by default.
 - New option `-k`, `--column-number` with **ugrep** to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.